Royal Wedding (Prince William and Kate Middleton) Broadcast Facts

-The Royal Wedding between Prince William and Kate Middleton held on 29 April in London is reckoned to be the biggest media event in history, with a predicted global TV audience of 2 billion, plus an estimated 400 million participating online.
+The Royal Wedding between Prince William and Kate Middleton was held on 29th April 2011 in London is reckoned to be the biggest media event in history, with a predicted global TV audience of 2 billion, plus an estimated 400 million participating online.
 This made it the most-viewed event in the history of broadcast and online video.

 It is estimated the BBC spent more than £2million to cover the day, with a total of 850 staff working on the programmes.
 Around 500 to produce the coverage, with 350 on radio programming.

 ITV took the BBC’s host feed from Westminster Abbey, but had a wider range of shots thanks to extra cameras which got wide shots and close-ups for ITV and Sky but not the BBC.
 They shared the footage from along the route with Sky News.

 It is estimated at to have cost about £1million thanks to shared cameras and lower staffing costs.
 Around 300 staff worked on the event for ITV.

 Sky shared the footage taken by BBC and ITN cameras, as well as using some of its own.
 In total, around 80 cameras.

 It is estimated to have cost around £1million.
 Around160 staff in total worked on the event, including wardrobe and make-up artists.